 Let’s have a quick look at some sample predictions.
 Suppose that you are a male athlete who has recent times of 00:45, 01:45, 04:00 and 05:00 for 10, 21.1, 42.2 and 56 km races respectively, then according to the model you have a 77% probability of getting a Bronze medal and around 11% chance of getting either a Bill Rowan or Vic Clapham medal.
 There’s a small chance (less than 1%) that you might be in the running for a Silver medal.

 What about a male runner who recently ran 03:20 for 56 km?
-There is around 20% chance that he would get a Gold medal.
+He has around 20% chance of getting a Gold medal.
 Failing that he would most likely (60% chance) get a Silver.

 If you happen to have race results for the last few years that I could incorporate into the model, please get in touch.
 I’m keen to collaborate on improving this tool.